-I n 1892, French aristocrat, educator and athletics advocate Pierre de Coubertin gave a speech that would alter the course of international athletics.
+In 1892, Coubertin – a French aristocrat, educator and fierce advocate for modern athletics – delivered this manifesto and effectively altered the course of international athletics.
 Standing before a crowd gathered at the Sorbonne to celebrate the fifth anniversary of the French Athletics Association, Coubertin outlined his idealist vision for a revival of the ancient Olympic Games.
 He posited that new ideas, technologies and systems (specifically the telegraph, railways and developments in scientific research) were propelling human progress and innovation to unfathomable heights – and in this vein, athletic endeavors should no longer exist primarily as military pursuits.

 It's difficult to overstate the importance of this manuscript; to this day, Coubertin's words stand as testament to the democratic, altruistic nature of modern sportsmanship and competition.
 With every iteration of the modern Olympic Games, countries gather to celebrate Coubertin's vision, and test the limits of human capability.